the hard facts of life. for the new

 Confirmed means both my log and the other fellows log Match , time , date, call sign, ETC..

-Yes, time tested, a way to confirm a contact, IF YOUR active on HF, you need some printed QSL card,
+Yes, a time tested way to confirm a contact, IF YOUR active on HF, you need some printed QSL card,

 get connected with your Incoming QSL BURO, get some envelopes on file.
-If your working DX the cards will arrive.
+If your working DX the cards will arrive at the BURO.

 PARC gets cards all the time via the BURO...
 Just do it, quit griping , OK,

 That being said its a great web.
-I think its stupid, but several years ago , the owner made it mandatory to LOG IN, to get a lot of info about a station lookup .
+I think its stupid, but several years ago , the owner made it mandatory to LOG IN, to get most of info about a station lookup .

-I don't like it, BUT, I have never suspected he's sold or used my email address...
+I don't like it, BUT, I have never suspected he's used my email address...
 SO get signed up, post a picture of yourself, not your radio, I know

 what a Yaesu looks like !!
 I don't know what you look like !!
 OK .. maybe put up some kind of BIO about yourself, and your EMAIL info.